-Update, 30 April 2016: the dome is on the move – due to move to Aarhus in June; here are some CPH highlights…opened at the harbour in Aarhus on 4 October
+Update, 30 April 2016: CPH highlights…the dome is on the move, opening at the harbour in Aarhus on 4 October

 Copenhagen’s Dome of Visions project (Facebook) is about “putting action into words and following through on new ideas in construction and urban thinking and planning”, in particular in relation to climate change.
 During 2013 it was to be found at Krøyers Plads in Christianshavn and in Aarhus, and it has just reopened next to the Royal Library/Black Diamond and the Bryghusprojekt building site as part of the city’s Green Capital festivities.